They Shoot Horses, Don't They? (novel): Adaptations and influence

 They Shoot Horses, Don't They? was adapted for a film of the same title in 1969, with a screenplay by Robert E. Thompson and James Poe.
 The film, directed by Sydney Pollack, stars Michael Sarrazin as Robert, Jane Fonda as Gloria, and Gig Young as the dance marathon emcee.
 It was nominated for nine Academy Awards.

 The book's title was parodied by Patrick McManus's 1982 short story collection They Shoot Canoes, Don't They?

 In 1983 the novel was adapted by Ray Herman for a stage play that premiered at the Grant Street Theatre in South Melbourne, Victoria, Australia.
 The play had several revivals in the UK in the 1990s and 2000s (Northern Stage, Newcastle upon Tyne in 1995).
 In 2001 the novel was again adapted for the stage by Rick Sparks and Gary Carter.
 Its premiere production for Greenway Arts Alliance in Los Angeles won 17 theatre awards.
 In 2016 Harvard University performed the Sparks–Carter adaptation.
+In 2026 the novel was adapted for BBC radio by Kerry Shale.

 The fashion designer Alexander McQueen re-created the grueling dance marathon for his ready-to-wear fashion show for his spring 2004 Collection.

 Welsh band Racing Cars had an international chart success in 1977 (reaching number 14 in the UK) with "They Shoot Horses, Don't They?", a song with lyrics inspired by the film.

 Joe Jackson wrote the line "Enjoy the dance, they don't shoot horses" in his song Cha Cha loco (from the 1984 album Body and Soul).

 Linda McQuaig's 1995 book Shooting the Hippo, about the supposed and actual causes of the large government budget deficit at the time, opens with a chapter entitled "They shoot hippos, don't they?"
 This was in reference to an influential media piece on Canada's deficit which attempted to draw parallels between the Canadian situation and New Zealand's budget crisis a decade earlier.
 McQuaig claimed an unnamed New Zealand zoo lost its government subsidy and shot its hippo.

 They Shoot Horses was the original name of Kevin Abstract's second studio album before it was renamed American Boyfriend: A Suburban Love Story.